t-ateya/hierarchical-multi-agent-retrieval-system/README.md

 **Core Technologies:** Pydantic AI, LangChain, FastAPI, React, Supabase, Mem0, Langfuse

-**Special Thanks:** To educators and students in Cameroon whose needs and feedback shaped the educational focus and real-world validation of this research.
+**Special Thanks:** To the open-source communities and frameworks that enabled this research.

 ---